-Did you know that your PPG editor is also your document formatter?
-We don’t create a print-ready layout like a graphic designer does, but we do prepare your Word document so your book’s interior can be designed for print without a glitch.
+Did you know that your Palmetto editor is also working towards getting your book ready for formatting?
+The editor won’t create a print-ready layout like a graphic designer does, but does prepare your Word document so your book’s interior can be designed for print without a glitch.
 This involves looking at nonprinting characters (explained below) and making sure fonts, spacing, and font sizes are consistent, among other elements.

 This is all part of an editor’s job, but there are also benefits to writers learning a little about how to use and simplify document formatting options.
 Not only can it save your editor time so we can keep our focus on your actual writing, but it also saves you time.
 If you’ve ever hit the space bar twenty times in order to line up your text or spent hours choosing your chapter title font, read on!

 And even if you haven’t purchased editing for your book, your formatter will have to perform all the same formatting steps an editor would before your book can begin layout for print.